 \subsection{Estimation}

-Since we assume that $\dot{\pi}_{0}(z)$ is either a known function of $z$ or a known function of the baseline propensity score $\pi_{0}(z)$, the weights in Equation \eqref{eq:MIE-MTE} are either known or can be estimated through a propensity score model.
-To simplify our exposition, we henceforth assume that $\dot{\pi}_{0}(Z)$ is known, noting that it can be replaced by an estimator of it when unknown.
-We outline two approaches to estimating MIE: a plug-in approach based on Equation \eqref{eq:MIE-MTE} and a doubly robust approach for settings where $\dot{\pi}_{0}(z)$ is a known function of $x$ and $\pi_{0}(z)$.
+Since we assume that $\dot{\pi}^{\mathcal{I}_{0}}(z)$ is either a known function of $z$ directly or a known function of $x$ and the baseline propensity score $\pi(z)$, the weights in Equation \eqref{eq:MIE-MTE} are either known or can be estimated through a propensity score model.
+To simplify exposition, we henceforth treat $\dot{\pi}^{\mathcal{I}_{0}}(z)$ as known, while noting that in practice it can be replaced with a suitable estimator when unknown.
+We outline two approaches to estimating the MIE: a plug-in approach based directly on Equation \eqref{eq:MIE-MTE} and a doubly robust approach that applies when $\dot{\pi}^{\mathcal{I}_{0}}(z)$ is a known function of $x$ and $\pi(z)$.